albert9052/cards/README.md

 # cards
-This is a comment website focusing on web security and a bit of design.
+This is a commenting website focusing on web security and a bit of design.

 ## Website
 <https://cards.fluffy-pony.com/allcards>